No products in the cart.

 - SYLK extract is produced by only one manufacturing plant in the world, adding proprietary protection to the Company’s exclusive distribution and product rights.

 - The Kiwifruit Plant extract yields a high amount of pectic polysaccharides.
 Polysaccharides are polymeric carbohydrate molecules.
-When extracted from the Kiwi, polysaccharides are “film-like” and provide an exceptional form of natural lubrication and are similar to the natural lubricant produced by the body.
+When extracted from the Kiwi, polysaccharides are “film-like” and provide an exceptional form of lubrication and are similar to the lubricant produced by the body.

-- New Zealand as a place of product origin enjoys a very positive perception in the minds of consumers, as does the all-natural ingredients of the product.
+- New Zealand as a place of product origin enjoys a very positive perception in the minds of consumers, as does the ingredients of the product.